 At the discretion of individual academic programs, the following non-native English speakers may be exempt from the English Proficiency Testing Policy:

 Applicants who are US citizens/permanent residents and who meet one or both of the following criteria:

 • Within the past two years have received a bachelor’s or advanced degree from an accredited institution of higher education in the United States or a foreign college or university accredited by a Regional U.S. accrediting organization (where English is the language of instruction), and/or

 • Who have significant and recent work experience in an English-language environment.

 All students may be tested for academic writing proficiency upon arrival.
 Individual academic programs may require on-campus English proficiency testing for any student for whom English is not a native language.

-Financial Documents - All admitted international students are required to submit An Ohio University Financial Support Form and official bank documentation.
-The documents are not required as part of your application, but it is acceptable to submit evidence of financial support with your application materials.
+Financial Documents - All admitted international students are required to submit an Ohio University Financial Support Form and official bank documentation.
+The documents are not required until you are recommended for admission, but it is acceptable to submit these with your other application materials.

 • Complete Application form

 • One transcript showing highest degree earned (not required for post-baccalaureate admission)*

 • Certificate of Good Standing (Transient or Exchange students only)